Using the services of private maritime security companies became well-considered during the height of pirate infestations in the years 2009 to 2011.

 Hiring armed guards on board through private maritime security companies is a choice shipowners make.
-Whether its the largest shipping company or the smallest, security is vital when transiting high risk areas.

-Even with the presence of guns, crew on board ships feel much safer whenever they are escorted private security.
+Even with the presence of guns, crew on board ships feel much safer whenever they are escorted by private security.

 May the winds be in your favor.